noadvice/noadvice/README.md

 - If you find yourself about to give someone advice they didn't ask for: **don't**

-- If someone asks for support or empathy: **don't tell them what to do** - advice is neither.
+- If someone asks for support or empathy: **don't tell them what to do** - it's neither support nor empathy.

 - If you're absolutely sure your advice is great and your relationship is safe enough for them to say no: **genuinely ask if they want it** and give enough time to say no, change the subject, or run away.